Shivamt2107/Big-Bucket-clone/README.md

 # Welcome to Big-Bucket

-<h3>Big-Bucket (Supermarket Grocery Supplies Private Limited), a venture of Supermarket Grocery Supplies Pvt Ltd.</h3>
+<h3>Big-Bucket is a large online grocer headquartered in Bangalore, India, and currently owned by Tata Group.
+Its registered company name is Supermarket Grocery Supplies Pvt.</h3>

 # Deployed URL 👉 [Click here](https://dreamy-blini-d8b04d.netlify.app/)